Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `SW.Next.RealLaunch` controls whether the owner who fired the initial superweapon must own all listed superweapons and sufficient funds to support `Money.Amout`.
 Otherwise they will be launched forcibly.
   - `SW.Next.IgnoreInhibitors` ignores `SW.Inhibitors`/`SW.AnyInhibitor` of each superweapon, otherwise only non-inhibited superweapons are launched.
   - `SW.Next.IgnoreDesignators` ignores `SW.Designators`/`SW.AnyDesignator` respectively.
+  - `SW.Next.UseDeferment` delays the launch by a certain amount of frames determined by the next superweapon's `SW.Deferment` if set to true, while `SW.Next.ExtraDeferment` adds an extra value to this delay.

 In `rulesmd.ini`:
 ```ini